 Whenever you feel you have a problem, you can ask Dr. Reopelle for help, but we wanted to go over a few of the most common cases of orthodontic emergencies so you know what to expect, how to react and to feel comfortable getting help from the best orthodontist Roanoke has available.

 Will I Suffer From a Common Orthodontic Emergency?

 Unfortunately, there is no way to predict who will have to deal with an orthodontic emergency.
 So you should keep in mind what does count as a true orthodontic emergency and how you can deal with them.

 Pain and Discomfort

-Sometimes the movement of teeth can be accompanied by tenderness, especially after braces are placed or adjusted.
+Sometimes the movement of teeth can be accompanied by tenderness, especially after a Roanoke orthodontist first places your braces or adjusts them.
 For minor soreness, you can use your regular over-the-counter pain reliever.